Parminder Nagra: Bend It Like Beckham (2002)

-2004–present
+2002–2019

-Not long after filming ended on Bend It Like Beckham, Nagra co-starred in the fantasy romantic comedy Ella Enchanted alongside Anne Hathaway where she played Areida, the best friend of Hathaway’s's title character.
+Not long after filming ended on Bend It Like Beckham, Nagra co-starred in the fantasy romantic comedy Ella Enchanted alongside Anne Hathaway where she played Areida, the best friend of Hathaway's's title character.
 In addition, she took on two notable television roles for Channel 4—as Viola/Cesario in a multicultural version of William Shakespeare's Twelfth Night, and as Heere Sharma in the two-part Anglo-Indian drama Second Generation, loosely based on Shakespeare's King Lear, directed by Jon Sen and starring Om Puri.
 Although Second Generation was a ratings flop, it was a critical success, earning a place in The Observer newspaper's top 10 British TV programmes of 2003.
 It garnered Nagra an Ethnic Multicultural Media Academy (EMMA) Award.
 For the role, Nagra had to gain the courage to do some of the love scenes that she had vowed not to do as an actress.
 Her visit to Calcutta to film the final scenes set there was Nagra's first visit to India.

 While on a promotional junket in Los Angeles for Bend It Like Beckham, Nagra was informed by her agent that John Wells, one of the producers of the NBC medical drama series ER, was interested in meeting her.
 Bend It Like Beckham writer and director Gurinder Chadha revealed during a 2007 episode of BBC's Movie Connections that she arranged the meeting, because she had recommended Nagra for the role of the new Indian character in ER during a conversation with her friend Wells.
 Not long after the meeting, Nagra signed a one-year contract that included an option for three additional years.
 Despite her new status, Nagra said, "I don't think Hollywood has changed me at all.
 The first thing I did when I arrived was buy chapati flour and lentils."